stefanpems/cfs/ciso-reporting/promptbook-incident-analysis.md

 ```
 /CisoTruePositiveIncidentsTTAnalysis Consider only the incidents occurred <TIME_FRAME> with severity <SEVERITIES>.
 Respond by applying BOTH these 2 indications to this specific response only:
 1. Start the response with the following first sentence: "These are the MITRE Tactics and Techniques for the Incidents closed as 'True Positives' in the requested period ".
-Then add, within round brackets, exactly the first day and the last day considered for <TIME_FRAME>, as used for invoking the CisoIncidentsStatusSummary skill; use the long date format.
+Then add, within round brackets, exactly the first day and the last day considered for <TIME_FRAME>, as used for invoking the CisoTruePositiveIncidentsTTAnalysis skill; use the long date format.
 2. Do not return a table: return the results in paragraphs instead; highlight the incident title and write in a bullet the the number of occurrences, in a second bullet the list of tactics and in a third bullet the list of techniques.
 ```